Hit Record — Course Admin

 Copy this prompt

 I run a [type of business] and offer the following products or services: [list your main offerings and prices if relevant].
 My ideal customer is [describe them] and the main thing they want is [the outcome or transformation you provide].
 I need to create short-form video content that directly invites people to take action — book, buy, visit, DM me, or get in touch.
 Give me 10 specific "The Invite" video ideas that feel natural and not pushy.
 Include ideas that use a direct offer, a "DM me a word" mechanic, a limited-time angle, and a simple visit/book CTA.
-Each idea should feel like a real person talking, not an ad.

 Full MonthGenerate a Complete Month of Content Ideas